ibm-cloud-docs/Cloudant/guides/design_document_management.md

     When we query the view,
     {{site.data.keyword.cloudant_short_notm}} first indexes the 250 new documents, and then returns the answer.
--   An alternative is adding the "`stale=ok`" parameter to the API call.
+-   An alternative is adding the `stale=ok` parameter to the API call.
-    The parameter means "return me the data that is already indexed, I don't care about the latest updates".
+    The parameter means <q>return me the data that is already indexed.
+    I don't care about the latest updates.</q>
     In other words,
-    when you query the view with "`stale=ok`",
+    when you query the view with `stale=ok`,
     {{site.data.keyword.cloudant_short_notm}} returns the answer immediately,
     without any additional reindexing.
--   A second alternative is to add the "`stale=update_after`" parameter to the API call.
+-   A second alternative is to add the `stale=update_after` parameter to the API call.
-    The parameter means "return me the data that is already indexed, *and* then reindex any new documents".
+    The parameter means <q>return me the data that is already indexed, *and* then reindex any new documents.</q>
     In other words,
-    when you query the view with "`stale=update_after`",
+    when you query the view with `stale=update_after`,
     {{site.data.keyword.cloudant_short_notm}} returns the answer immediately,
     and then schedules a background task to index the new data.

-Adding "`stale=ok`" or "`stale=update_after`" can be a good way getting answers more quickly from a view, but at the expense of freshness.
+Adding `stale=ok` or `stale=update_after` can be a good way getting answers more quickly from a view, but at the expense of freshness.

 The default behaviour distributes load evenly across nodes in the {{site.data.keyword.cloudant_short_notm}} cluster.
 If you use the alternative `stale=ok` or `stale=update_after` options, this might favor a subset of cluster nodes, in order to return consistent results from across the eventually consistent set.
-This means that the '`stale`' parameter isn't a perfect solution for all use-cases.
+This means that the `stale` parameter isn't a perfect solution for all use-cases.
 However, it can be useful for providing timely responses on fast-changing data sets if your application is happy to accept stale results.
-If the rate of change of your data is small, adding "`stale=ok`" or "`stale=update_after`" will not bring a performance benefit, and might unevenly distribute the load on larger clusters.
+If the rate of change of your data is small, adding `stale=ok` or `stale=update_after` will not bring a performance benefit, and might unevenly distribute the load on larger clusters.
 {: note}

 Avoid using `stale=ok` or `stale=update_after` whenever possible.